fabiocbr75/NetatmoRemoteTemperature/README.md

 # NetatmoRemoteTemperature

-- Arduino base board (NodeMCU Esp8266) to retrieve temperature and humidity (DHT22).
+- Arduino base board (NodeMCU Esp8266) to retrieve temperature and humidity (DHT22) or only temperature (DS18B20).
 - Asp.net core 2.2 webapi application to save on SQLite all temperature retrieved.
-- Switch to manual to set new temperature target based on remote temperature manteining scheduled target temperature
+- Switch to manual and set new temperature target based on remote temperature maintaining the scheduled target temperature

 # Network Layout
   ![Network Layout](/NetworkLayout.png)